5-Pass Matching Pipeline

 70–99%

 Handles timing differences caused by weekends, holidays, or processing delays.
-A Friday bank transaction might appear on Monday in the ledger.
+A Friday bank transaction might appear Monday in the ledger.
+The auditor should verify each float match.

 - Classification Errors: Same amount + date, but description similarity <40%